codybloemhard/term-basics-linux/README.md

 # term-basics-linux
 Rust crate libary that provides simple and basic terminal functionality for linux.
+(Work In Progress!)